Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Houzz: Take as much as 75% off all the house upgrades you want.

+• Hyperice: Take $50 off the Hypervolt GO, $100 off Normatec packages and $50 off the Venom line.

-• Joss & Main: A variety of furnishings and decor is on sale from the house retailer.
+• Joss & Main: A spread of furnishings and decor is on sale from the house retailer.

-• Kirkland’s: Save on tons of dwelling items and decor, together with 15% off your buy with code FEB15.
+• Kirkland’s: Save on tons of residence items and decor, together with 15% off your buy with code FEB15.

 • Leesa: Mattresses are as much as $500 off, plus snag a free natural sheet set.